 - Los Patios

 - I had met a Dutch traveler in Indonesia who recommended that I stay at Los Patios if I decided to visit Medellín.
 I kept a note about Los Patios in my phone for a few months, and the Dutch guy was so right to recommend it.
-It was one of my favorite hostels, with friendly staff and guests.
+It was one of my favorite hostels, with friendly (and gorgeous!) staff and guests.
 Los Patios wasn’t a rowdy party hostel, but it was still social with lots of organized events.
 Rooms were clean and modern, and bunks had personal fans (a lifesaver) and privacy curtains.
 I give a lot of credit to Los Patios for my fond memories of Medellín.

 - “Must-visit” bar